nickmeldrum/nickmeldrumdotcom/README.md

 ### Next steps:

- * get update-stack working in travis yml for testing
  * modify update-stack to work against test stack instead of spike stack
  * get the newly updated lambda version linked to the cloudfront distribution
  * get the travis stuff parameterised to testing and prod versions